 It’s that time again!
 Time to put the Brother PE 500 to work.
-Armed with 3 “blank” soon-to-be embroidered sweatshirts, I am ready to go in my little sewing nook and make it happen.
+Armed with 3 “blank” soon-to-be embroidered sweatshirts, I am ready to go in my little sewing nook and make the machine embroidery happen!

 I know in advance that my machine will eat at least one of the sweatshirts.
 It does not like cheap thread, crooked needles, overly thick material, or improperly installed bobbins.
 It also reacts angrily when you run out of bobbin thread, or forget to add stabilizer.